-The limitations of a model can be empirically addressed within a multiobjective calibration framework, by investigating the trade-offs between the different objectives of the Pareto optimal solutions (Gupta et al., 1998).
-Although, from a statistical point-of-view, it is difficult to isolate the structural and data errors from the ones originating from parameter uncertainty (Rosbjerg & Madsen, 2005), an irregular shape of the Pareto front is a usual evidence of ill-posed models.
-For instance, significant trade-offs in fitting two or more objectives may indicate that the model is wrongly parameterized (Schoups et al., 2005a, b).
+The limitations of a model can be empirically addressed within a multi-objective calibration framework, by investigating the trade-offs between the different objectives of the Pareto optimal solutions (Gupta et al., 1998).
+Although, from a statistical point-of-view, it is difficult to isolate the different categories of errors from parameter uncertainty (Rosbjerg & Madsen, 2005), an irregular shape of the Pareto front is a usual evidence of ill-posed models.
+For instance, significant trade-offs in fitting two or more objectives may indicate that the model is wrongly parameterized (Schoups et al., 2005a,b).
 In addition, an asymmetrically extended spread of the Pareto solutions along one particular axis indicates considerably high uncertainty in reproducing the processes that are controlled by the corresponding criterion.
-Similarly, the generation of very steep fronts, resembling to almost right angles (Fig. 2, right) denotes the sensitivity of parameters against the corresponding criteria, since a small perturbation of the parameter values, in the direction of improving one criterion, leads to significant deterioration of the others (Efstratiadis & Koutsoyiannis, 2008).
-Valuable information about the possible model errors is also provided by the deriving ranges of non-dominated parameter sets, as well as the ranges of the simulated responses ("envelopes") against the criteria.
+Similarly, the generation of very steep fronts, almost resembling right angles (Fig. 2, right) denotes the sensitivity of parameters to the corresponding criteria, since a small perturbation of the parameter values, in the direction of improving one criterion, leads to significant deterioration of the others (Efstratiadis & Koutsoyiannis, 2008).
+Valuable information about the possible model errors is also provided by deriving the ranges of non-dominated parameter sets, as well as the ranges of the simulated responses ("envelopes") against the criteria.
 For instance, when these envelopes fail to enclose all observed values of a hydrograph, an expert hydrologist can easily recognize whether this failure is due to an inappropriate model structure (e.g. by examining which specific parts of the hydrograph systematically remain out of the Pareto-optimal range) or inaccurate data.
-In contrast, a single-objective calibration would not allow for recognizing whether the departures of the modelled outputs from the observations are due to structural (or data) errors or a statistically inconsistent fitting function.
+In contrast, a single-objective calibration would not allow recognition of whether the departures of the modelled outputs from the observations are due to structural (or data) errors or a statistically inconsistent fitting function.

-In some cases, the increased information provided after employing a multiobjective framework may lead to even reject an inappropriate model, which would appear as proper against a single criterion.
+In some cases, the increased information provided after employing a multi-objective framework may even lead to rejection of an inappropriate model, which would appear as proper against a single criterion.
 An interesting example is given by Choi & Beven (2007), who attempted to fit TOPMODEL in an experimental catchment in Korea, taking advantage of both annual and seasonal (30 day) calibration data.
 While the model showed good performance (by means of efficiency) at the annual level, no model implementations were found that were behavioural over all multi-period clusters and all performance measures (mainly in dry periods).
-The authors claimed that the model rejection strategy of their GLUE approach served to focus attention on possible model deficiencies, thus making necessary to add more parameters for the description of the time-varying recession and evapotranspiration processes.
+The authors claimed that the model rejection strategy of their GLUE approach served to focus attention on possible model deficiencies, thus making it necessary to add more parameters for the description of the timevarying recession and evapotranspiration processes.